 Porous aluminium and sintered metal are both open-cell and therefore permeable, but the production technologies and thus also the structure of the materials differ.
 In the production of porous aluminium, liquid aluminium is poured together with crystal salt.
 After cooling and mechanical processing, the salt is washed out.
 The pores replace the salt grains and their contact points.
 In the case of sintered metals, metal grains are baked together.
 In this case, the empty spaces between the grains become the pores.
 So it is just the other way round.
 In the case of porous aluminium, the pores form instead of the salt grains and the voids in the granular salt are filled with metal.

 Porous metals play an important role in modern technology.
-Filters and filter elements, journal bearings, silencers, fire breaks etc. of various metal powders are manufactured according to the method of powder metallurgy (powder metallurgy materials), the so-called sintering technology (sintered metal).
-Permeable materials with high stability and high volume porosity produced by sintering technology are usually made of bronze, copper and steel.
+Filters and filter elements, trunnion bearings, silencers, fire barriers etc. are made of various metal powders according to the powder metallurgy method (powder metallurgy materials), so-called sintering technology (sintered metal).

-The following problem arises in the production of sintered aaluminium: Aluminium powder reacts quickly and oxidizes the aluminium grains with non-melting oxide Al2O3.
-The temperature, at which the oxide wrapping dissolves, is somewhat higher than the melting temperature of aaluminium.
+The following difficulties arise in the production of sintered aluminium: aluminium powder reacts quickly and the aluminium grains oxidise to the non-fusible oxide Al2O3.
+The temperature at which the oxide coating would dissolve is much higher than the melting temperature of the aluminium.
 This temperature also depends on the size of the aluminium grains and the thickness of the oxide layer.
-Although in theory there are several methods for solving this problem, it is not yet possible to produce aluminium products with high volume porosity and adequate strength by the technology of sintering.
-We provide a solution – porous aluminium.
+Theoretically there are some approaches to solve this problem, but in practice it has not yet been realized to manufacture products from aluminium with high volume porosity and sufficient strength according to sintering technology.
+Now we offer a solution – porous aluminium.